(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 = 4256kJ

-Calculating direct power output of a condensing steam turbine on Earth using the above inlet parameters and the Earth based outlet parameters using condenser:
+Calculating direct power output of such a condensing steam turbine on Earth using the above inlet parameters and the Earth based outlet parameters using condenser:

 Inlet parameters: